gear-foundation/gear-wiki/docs/examples/gft-20.md

 ### The logic contract architecture
 The state of the logic contract consist of the following fields:
 - The address of the master token contract.
 The logic contract must execute messages only from that address:

-### The logic contract architecture
-The state of the logic contract consist of the following fields:
-- The address of the master token contract.
-The logic contract must execute messages only from that address:
 ```rust
 ftoken_id: ActorId
 ```